 You live in a vehicle.
 Let’s face it, things happen.
 You will be living in the elements.
 It’s better to be prepared.
 Set aside a bit of money each month to be prepared for emergency repairs.
 We have had two tires deflate (no blow outs thank goodness) during trips, one fuel related repair, one slide repair and one undercarriage repair in the past year and half.
 Boy, were we happy that we had the funds to take care of these things.
 Warranty covered some of it but, it didn’t cover trip interruption and extra expenses that we needed to come up with.

 This category should also include regular maintenance.
 Keep your vehicles in tip top shape in order to avoid unnecessary repairs.
 These maintenance items include oil changes, inspections, tire rotations and more.
 Plan on setting aside at least $50 to $100 per month for this category.

 You will be living full time.
 Most ovens and heaters run with propane.
 If you live in any type of cold weather, you will be going through propane.
 This will need to be replaced regularly.
 Set aside $25 per month or more depending on how much you use.

-How do full timers get mail?
+How do full-timers get mail?
 This is a question that deserves a whole other post.
 I will briefly tell you what we do.
 We use a UPS box.
 It gives us a street address and they forward mail to wherever we are.
 They will also hold mail.
 It is very easy to transfer the service to another area if we move.
 The cost of a small box is $240 per year.
-It is well worth the cost for what they provide.
+It is well worth the cost of what they provide.
 There are many other services available.
 This is just one option.

 If you decide to Boondock or otherwise referred to as dry camp, you will save money on some of the other expenses.
 This is great.
-You will however, incur different expenses such as dumping.
+You will, however, incur different expenses such as dumping.
 Make sure that you add that to your list.
 These prices differ.
 Check local campgrounds or travel centers for their pricing.